-- 'Staff' refers to all those working for the school, full time or part time, on a temporary basis, or permanent, in a paid or regular voluntary capacity. - A 'volunteer' is a person who performs an activity that involves spending time, unpaid in this school (except for approved expenses). - A 'position of trust' is one in which one party is in a position of power or influence over another, due to their work or the nature of their activity. - 'Child' refers to all children up to the age of 18.
-All adults are in positions of trust in relation to every child at our school.
+- 'Staff' refers to all those working for the school, full time or part time, on a temporary basis, or permanent, in a paid or regular voluntary capacity. - A 'volunteer' is a person who performs an activity that involves spending time, unpaid in this school (except for approved expenses). - A 'position of trust' is one in which one party is in a position of power or influence over another, due to their work or the nature of their activity. - Child' refers to all children up to the age of 18.
+All adults are in positions of trust in relation to every child (and student over the age of 18) at our school.

-It does not apply to employees of external contractors and providers of services (eg contract cleaners).
+• It does not apply to employees of external contractors and providers of services (e.g. contract cleaners).
 Such staff are covered by the relevant Code of Conduct of their employing body.